Updated: July 11, 2024

 Note that if the IRS forgets to review your PPIA, you don't have to reach out or do anything.
 Just keep moving forward with your plan.
 If the IRS forgets the two-year PPIA review, that usually works in your favor.
 However, your tax pro may reach out to you to prepare for the two-year review so you might want to plan ahead for that.

-When you apply for both an offer in compromise and a partial payment plan, the IRS takes a close look at your finances.
+When applying for either an offer in compromise or a partial payment plan, the IRS takes a close look at your finances.
 In both cases, the IRS will only settle your tax bill if you really cannot afford to pay the full tax debt.
 When evaluating your finances, the IRS uses Collection Financial Standards to ensure that you aren't overspending.
 These standards outline how much the IRS believes you should be spending on housing, food, vehicles, utilities, transportation, etc. Some of the numbers are national, while others vary based on your area.

 However, when you apply for an offer in compromise, you can bring up conditional expenses.
 For instance, the IRS may allow your spending to exceed the Collection Financial Standards when you have excess medical expenses due to a chronic condition, you have high utility bills due to running a business in your home, or you're paying college tuition for your child.
 These are just a few examples.
 The IRS takes all kinds of conditions into account.
 Unfortunately, in contrast, when you apply for a partial payment agreement, the IRS won't consider conditional expenses.
 If your expenses exceed the allowed threshold when you apply for a partial payment plan, the IRS will give you a very small window of time to adjust them.